cpbotha/nvpy/README.rst

 Installation
 ============

+NOTE (L.Fini Apr.
+2 2019): this is an experimental version working both
+                           in python 2.7 and in python 3.6

 nvPY works best on Python 2.7.x.
 It does not work on Python 3.x yet.

 To install the latest development version from github, do::